Theresa M. Grech

 Specialties

-Children, Youth and Adult Mental Health, Cognitive Behaviour Therapy, Dialectical Behaviour Therapy, Behavioural Consultation, Family Therapy, Psychosis Interventions, Couples Counselling including Autism Specific Couples Counselling, Behavioural Therapy, Trauma Focused Therapy, Eye Movement Desensitization Reprocessing, Autism and Neurodevelopmental Disorders, Education.
+Children, Youth and Adult Mental Health, Cognitive Behaviour Therapy, Behavioural Consultation, Family Therapy, Psychosis Interventions, Couples Counselling including Autism Specific Couples Counselling, Behavioural Therapy, Trauma Focused Therapy, Eye Movement Desensitization Reprocessing, Autism and Neurodevelopmental Differences, Integrated Listening Systems, Education.

 Affiliations